Campaign History of the 151e Régiment d'Infanterie - XXVIII

 The most serious obstacles for the 2 Bat.'s advance is presented by a machine gun established on the left flanks in the orchards to the north of the enclosure of Saint Médard.
 The 7 Co. attempts to approach utilizing its weaponry accompanying it.
 Little by little, at the cost of heavy losses the sections of 7 Co. engaged the machine-gun nest and assault it with grenades.
 To the east of the railways line the 6 Co. and section from 7 Co. resist and repulse enemy counter-attacks on their right.
 Around 1400 hrs elements of the 5 RI crosses the Aisne over the railway bridge behind the 2 Bat/151 RI.
 The 2 Bat/151 RI is stopped at all points in front of Tranchée du Belvedere and is unable to move.
 At 1710 hrs, 1 Bat/162 RI resume the attack in order to take the assigned objective.

 30 August: An attack is planned on the Vauxrot glass-works facility at 1430 hrs.
+Like the Vaurot distillery, it was a veritable stronghold.
+Between the buildings of the works, now completely ruined by the incessant bombardments, were countless passages and trenches of reinforced concrete, observation posts, blockhouses, concrete machine-gun positions and deep dug-outs.
 At 1100 hrs the 3 Bat. reports it has reached the southwest edges of Vauxrot and is continuing its progression along the Aisne.
 At the same time, the enemy is observed to be falling back.
 Reconnaissance parties are immediately pushed forward and at 1245 hrs the 5 and 6 Cos.
-Occupy the trenches between the Aisne and the Maubeuge road without facing resistance, while 7 Co. holds Tranchée de la Sabliere.
+Occupy the trenches between the Aisne and the Maubeuge road (i.e., the National Road No. 2) without facing resistance, while 7 Co. holds Tranchée de la Sabliere.
 The 1 Co. penetrates the Vauxrot glass-works facility.
 At noon, 2 Co. passes la Ballastière and moves to Saint Paul and then the railway.
 On its left, 3 Co. moves up alongside it.
 The 1 Co. moves up in support to Tranchée du Rû.
 Lieut.-Colonel Perchenet moves his PC up to Saint Waast.

 The reformed 1 Bat/162 RI is pushed up to Vauxrot and Ouvrage du Rhin to protect the 151’s movement and relieves 3 Bat/151 RI at Vauxrot at 1335 hrs.
 The 3 Bat. returns back under the command of the 151 and is then ordered to move up to Saint Paul in support of the regiment.
 At 1535 hrs the objective of the regiment is in line of the northwest elbow of the Aisne (to the south of Crouy), Ferme Clémencin.
 The 2 Bat. is between the river and the Maubeuge road and 1 Bat. between the Maubeuge road and the farm.
 Starting at 1600 hrs 1 Bat. is on the edges of Crouy, a section in the village itself, patrols moving through the wells south of the Montagne Neuve and the Bois du Signal, which are still occupied by the enemy.
 Apart from a rather strong German artillery response, the advance is made without engaging with the infantry.
 In the night the regiments patrols are fired upon from the trenches located at the base if the plateau northeast of Crouy.
 Sdt.
 Duhamel (1 MG Co.) is awarded the Médaille Militaire.
 Lieut.
 Diévart is transferred from 1 MG Co. to 3 MG Co. to take command.
 Losses include 11 killed and 29 wounded.